adamhipster/tokamen/README.md

-# pokebattle
+# tokabattle
-A node.js command-line app that carries out a simple pokemon battle in text (for educational purposes)
+A node.js command-line app that carries out a simple tokamen battle in text (for educational purposes)